OverlordXXN/LaunchSense/README.md

 # 🚀 LaunchSense --- AI Crowdfunding Success Simulator
+> 🚀 End-to-end machine learning product for predicting and optimizing crowdfunding success.
 ## 🇬🇧 English

 **LaunchSense** is an end-to-end machine learning system designed to